lab-mids/multimodal_active_learning_ccss/README.md

 ## Raw Data Description (under data/)

+###  `resistance_raw`
-###  `resistance_raw` folder has subfolders for each materials library used in the study and in inside the subfolders are:
+it is a folder has subfolders for each materials library used in the study and in inside the subfolders are:
 #### 1. `Resistance` Data

 - **Source**: Experimental electrical resistance measurements.